RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Abstract

 \section{Abstract}

-Building software repositories typically requires significant manual effort.
-Recent advances in large language model (LLM) agents have accelerated automation in software engineering (SWE).
-We introduce RepoLaunch, the first agent capable of automatically resolving dependencies, compiling source code, and extracting test results for repositories across arbitrary programming languages and operating systems.
-To demonstrate its utility, we further propose a fully automated pipeline for SWE dataset creation, where task design is the only human intervention.
-RepoLaunch automates the remaining steps, enabling scalable benchmarking and training of coding agents and LLMs.
-Notably, several works on agentic benchmarking and training have recently adopted RepoLaunch for automated task generation.
+Language model (LM) agents have driven substantial progress in automated software engineering (SWE), yet building and testing software repositories at scale remains a largely manual and labor-intensive bottleneck.
+In this work, we introduce \textbf{RepoLaunch}, a novel agentic framework that automatically resolves dependencies, compiles source code, and extracts test results across diverse programming languages and operating systems.
+RepoLaunch achieves a \textbf{78\%} build success rate, outperforming the Python/Linux-only prior system by 18\%.
+To demonstrate its application, we further present a fully automated pipeline for SWE dataset creation driven by RepoLaunch, which only requires human input at the task-design stage.
+RepoLaunch is open-sourced, and its automated task-generation pipeline has already been adopted by several recent works on agentic benchmarking and training \citep{zhang2025swe, zeng2026glm}.